-AU-3.2 Interpretative Guidance on 'Fit and Proper'
+AU-3.1 Condition 1: 'Fit and Proper' (continued)

-- AU-3.2.1 In assessing a person's fitness and propriety, the CBB will consider previous professional and personal conduct (in Bahrain or elsewhere) including, but not limited to, the following: - (a) The propriety of a person's conduct, whether or not such conduct resulted in a criminal offence being committed, the contravention of a law or regulation, or the institution of legal or disciplinary proceedings; - (b) A conviction or finding of guilt in respect of any offence, other than a minor traffic offence, by any court or competent jurisdiction; - (c) Any adverse finding in a civil action by any court or competent jurisdiction, relating to fraud, misfeasance or other misconduct in connection with the formation or management of a corporation or partnership; - (d) Whether the person has been the subject of any disciplinary proceeding by any government authority, regulatory agency or professional body or association; - (e) The contravention of any financial services legislation or regulation; - (f) Whether the person has ever been refused a license, authorisation, registration or other authority; - (g) Dismissal or a request to resign from any office or employment; - (h) Disqualification by a court, regulator or other competent body, as a Director or as a manager of a corporation; - Whether the person has been a Director, partner or manager of a corporation or partnership which has gone into liquidation or administration or where one or more partners have been declared bankrupt whilst the person was connected with that partnership; - (j) The extent to which the person has been truthful and open with supervisors; - (k) The extent to which the person has appropriate professional and other qualifications for the controlled function in question; - (l) The extent to which the person has sufficient experience, or is otherwise able to perform the functions of the controlled function in question; - (m) Whether the person has ever been adjudged bankrupt, entered into any arrangement with creditors in relation to the inability to pay due debts, or failed to satisfy a judgement debt under a court order. - AU-3.2.2 With respect to AU-3.2.1(b), (c), (d) and (e), the CBB will take into account the length of time since any such event occurred, as well as the seriousness of the matter in question. - AU-3.2.3 Further guidance on the process for assessing a person's 'fit and proper' status is given in Module EN (Enforcement): see Chapter EN-8.
+- AU-3.1.4 In assessing the conditions prescribed in Rule AU-3.1.3, the CBB will take into account the criteria contained in Section AU-3.2.
+The CBB reviews each application on a case-by-case basis, taking into account all relevant circumstances.
+A person may be considered 'fit and proper' to undertake one type of controlled function but not another, depending on the function's job size and required levels of experience and expertise.
+Similarly, a person approved to undertake a controlled function in one investment firm licensee may not be considered to have sufficient expertise and experience to undertake nominally the same controlled function but in a much bigger licensee. - AU-3.1.5 In assessing a person's fitness and propriety, the CBB will also consider previous professional and personal conduct (in Bahrain or elsewhere) including, but not limited to, the following: - (a) The propriety of a person's conduct, whether or not such conduct resulted in a criminal offence being committed, the contravention of a law or regulation, or the institution of legal or disciplinary proceedings; - (b) A conviction or finding of guilt in respect of any offence, other than a minor traffic offence, by any court or competent jurisdiction; - (c) Any adverse finding in a civil action by any court or competent jurisdiction, relating to misfeasance or other misconduct in connection with the formation or management of a corporation or partnership; - (d) Whether the person, or any body corporate, partnership or unincorporated institution to which the applicant has, or has been associated with as a director, controller, manager or company secretary been the subject of any disciplinary proceeding, investigation or fines by any government authority, regulatory agency or professional body or association; - (e) The contravention of any financial services legislation; - (f) Whether the person has ever been refused a license, authorisation, registration or other authority; - (g) Dismissal or a request to resign from any office or employment; - (h) Whether the person has been a Director, partner or manager of a corporation or partnership which has gone into liquidation or administration or where one or more partners have been declared bankrupt whilst the person was connected with that partnership; - (i) The extent to which the person has been truthful and open with supervisors; and - (j) Whether the person has ever entered into any arrangement with creditors in relation to the inability to pay due debts. - AU-3.1.6 With respect to Paragraph AU-3.1.5, the CBB will take into account the length of time since any such event occurred, as well as the seriousness of the matter in question.